s0ulraz3r/Shop_with_AR/AR model APK/ReadmeFirst.md

 2. Once all the models installed now install the shopwithAR app.

-> For further instructions refer ReadmeFile_AR.
+> For further instructions refer README.md.

 > Note: You can open the 3D models directly to view them in the users environment.